 with permissions that you specify.
 To support this, IAM offers

-When you create custom roles for Cloud Filestore, make sure that you
+When you create custom roles for Filestore, make sure that you

 so that the role has permission to query project resources.
 Otherwise, the

-GCP console won't function correctly for Cloud Filestore.
+Google Cloud console won't function correctly for Filestore.